VeraPancaldiLab/LungPredict1/README.md

 ![image](https://github.com/VeraPancaldiLab/LungPredict1/assets/37853385/2641fa06-91e4-46f5-bc6f-4f83baacb035)

 ## Project organization
-- Scripts: Codes used to develop the project's methods
+- Scripts: Codes used to develop the project's methods.
 - Figures: Images results from analysis in Early and Late Stage patients
-- Output: Result files from analysis in Early and Late Stage patients
+- Output: Result files from analysis in Early and Late Stage patients For producing the figures of the paper, use file `Scripts/Analysis_EarlyStage.rmd`

 ## Methodology
 Analysis was divided in two parts for Early (Stage I, II) and Late Stage (Stage IV) patients.
 Some of the methods used:
 - Unsupervised and supervised analysis